jilitnarzi/Design_Analysis_of_Inverter_using_skypdk130_xschem/README.md

 So for our calculated values, the device would have, NML = 0.74V and NML = 0.82V.

-The propogation delay for the First Fall of Outut and First Rise of Input is shown below:
+The propogation delay for the First Fall of Output and First Rise of Input is shown below:

 ![tphl](Images/Tphl_propogation_delay.png)
+ shift .